gatsbyjs/gatsby/packages/gatsby-link/README.md

 Router's Link.

-You can set the `activeStyle` or `activeClassName` prop to add styling attributes to the rendered element when it matches the current URL.
-If either of these props are set, then
+You can set the `activeStyle` or `activeClassName` prop to add styling attributes to the rendered element when it matches the current URL, and Gatsby also supports React Router's props `exact`, `strict`, `isActive`, and `location`.
+If any of these props are set, then
-[React Router's NavLink component](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-dom/docs/api/NavLink.md) will be used instead of Link.
+[React Router's NavLink component](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-dom/docs/api/NavLink.md) will be used instead of the default `Link`.

 Gatsby does per-route code splitting.
 This means that when navigating to a new page, the code chunks necessary for that page might not be loaded.
 This is bad.
 Any unnecessary latency when changing pages should be avoided.
 So to avoid that Gatsby preloads code chunks and page data.

-Preloading is triggered by a link entering the viewport so it only prefetchs code/data chunks for pages the user is likely to navigate to.
+Preloading is triggered by a link entering the viewport; Gatsby uses `Link`/`NavLink`'s `innerRef` property to create a new InteractionObserver (on supported browsers) to monitor visible links.
+This way, Gatsby only prefetches code/data chunks for pages the user is likely to navigate to.
+You can also get access to the link element by passing in a `innerRef` prop.

 ## Install